skukla/vm-from-scratch/VM-SETUP.md

 1. Open VMWare Fusion
 2. Choose `File > Import`
 3. Choose your .ova file and click `Continue`
-4. When prompted, click Save to save the VM into the pre-selected "Virtual Machines" folder
+4. When prompted, click Save to save the VM into the pre-selected `Virtual Machines` folder
 5. When the machine is imported, click `Finish`
 6. Start the VM.
 If asked to upgrade, click `Upgrade`